woocommerce_form_field() is a function that outputs the payment/address form field in the Woocomerce plugin.

 Add custom CSS class to WooCommerce checkout fields

 I would like to share the way I used to add a custom CSS class to WooCommerce checkout fields.
 I’m using Twitter Bootstrap 4.7 and I would like to be able to use their .form-control class.
-Here I will use the PHP foreach function to run through each form field then add the value to the class
+Here I will use the PHP foreach function to run through each form field and then add the value to the class

 add_filter('woocommerce_checkout_fields', 'huyhoa_custom_css_class_ToCheckoutFields' ); function huyhoa_custom_css_class_ToCheckoutFields($fields) { foreach ($fields as &$fieldset) { foreach ($fieldset as &$field) { // if you want to add the form-group class around the label and the input $field['class'][] = 'form-group'; // add form-control to the actual input $field['input_class'][] = 'form-control'; } } return $fields; }